 Coffee shop by day, cocktail bar by night and vintage design shop all the time.
 Fuglen ("The Bird") opened as…

-Gastro-bistro at Vulkan with a modern gourmet kitchen that creates new dishes every day based on the best…
+Modern Nordic restaurant at Vulkan with a gourmet kitchen that creates new dishes every day based on the best…

 Renaa: Matbaren (upstairs) is an informal, yet stylish eatery with urban bistro atmosphere, vibrant yet…

 Restaurant at The Thief with a kitchen that uses the best local ingredients to create a new spin on Norwegian…

 The three star restaurant Maaemo is chef Esben Holmboe Bang’s successful interpretation of Norwegian food traditions.